mecparts/Ladder/README.md

 ## Limitations

-At the moment, once you've successfully completed the 27th level (Gang Land), the program ends.
+At the moment, once you've successfully completed the 7th distinct level (Gang Land), the program just cycles through all 7 sevens over and over again until the bonus time becomes too short to actually finish a level.
 If anyone knows what the original program actually did (I never managed to get anywhere near to completing the original game), let me know and I'll see what I can do.

 ## References